idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_results.md

 experiencing minor changes.
 As a result, the respective reactivities remain largely constant and produce a total reactivity of approximately zero.

-Lastly, during the ramp up stage, the fuel and kernel temperatures increase and cause the reactivity of the fuel to decrease.
+Finally, during the ramp up stage, the fuel and kernel temperatures increase and cause the reactivity of the fuel to decrease.
 Conversely, the increased coolant flow reduces the moderator temperature and leads to an increase of moderator reactivity.
-The reflector temperature also decreases in this stage, resulting in a decrease of reflector reactivity.
-The resultant total reactivity shows a sharp initial increase before dropping gradually as the flow rate is increased back to the nominal level.
+Similarly, the reflector temperature decreases in this stage due to the improved cooling.
+However, given that the reactivity coefficients of the reflectors are positive, a decrease in reflector temperature results in a decrease in reflector reactivity.
+Lastly, the resultant total reactivity shows a sharp initial increase before dropping gradually as the flow rate is increased back to the nominal level.